SanthoshUthiraKumar/Word-count/README.md

 ## ALGORITHM:
 ### Step 1:
-Get the input file name from the user to count the words in it.
+Get the input text file name from the user to count the words in it.

 ### Step 2:
  Assigning a variable num_words is 0.

 ### Step 3:
-Opening the file which the user entered.
+Opening the text file which the user entered.

 ### Step 4:
 Split the words in the file using spaces between them using for loop.